ibm-cloud-docs/solution-tutorials/android-mobile-push-analytics.md

 # Android Native Mobile Application with Push and Analytics

-Learn how easy it is to quickly create an Android native application with high-value mobile services - Push Notifications and Mobile Analytics on IBM Cloud.
+Learn how easy it is to quickly create an Android native application with high-value mobile services using services like push notifications and mobile analytics on IBM Cloud.

 This solution walks you through the creation of a mobile starter application, adding mobile services, setting up client SDKs, Importing the code to Android Studio and then further enhance the application.

 ## Objectives

-* Create a mobile project from Basic Android native starter kit.
+* Create a mobile project from basic android native starter kit.
-* Add Push Notifications and Mobile Analytics services.
+* Add push notifications and mobile analytics services.
 * Obtain FCM credentials.
 * Download the code and complete required setup.
-* Instrumenting the app to use Mobile Analytics.
+* Instrumenting the app to use mobile analytics.
-* Configure,Send, and Monitor push notifications.
+* Configure, send, and monitor push notifications.
-* Monitoring the app with Mobile Analytics.
+* Monitoring the app with mobile analytics.

   ![](images/solution9/android_architecture.png)